chrisbarrett/elisp-namespaces/readme.md

 ### Why Does Emacs Need Namespaces?

 Elisp doesn't have namespaces, so package authors tend to use prefixes to separate their identifiers and avoid clobbering.
-For instance, if you have yasnippet installed you can run `M-x describe-function yas<TAB>` see every function defined by that feature.
+For instance, if you have yasnippet installed you can run `M-x describe-function yas<TAB>` to see every function defined by that feature.
 This level of exposure makes it hard to distinguish the intended interface from volatile internal details.

 At a deeper level, a single global namespace makes elisp programming more annoying than it needs to be.
 I *agonize* over what to name my utility functions, because